Nolan-McKenna/Oro/README.md

 ## Development Status

 Oro is currently in active development.
-The core language features and documentation are being worked on.
+The core language features and documentation are being worked on with an expected release in May 2025.

 ### Coming Soon
 - Installation instructions